Ballajura railway station

 Ballajura railway station is a suburban railway station on the Ellenbrook line in Perth, Western Australia.
 The station is located east of Tonkin Highway, north of Marshall Road, and west of Beechboro Road North, within the rural area of Whiteman, and near the residential areas of Ballajura, Beechboro, and Bennett Springs.

 Ballajura station consists of an island platform with entrances to the north and south via a bridge.
 The contract for the construction of the Ellenbrook line was awarded to Laing O'Rourke in October 2020 and construction began in 2022.
 By July 2024, construction on the station was complete.
 The Ellenbrook line opened on 8 December 2024.

-There are to be five trains per hour stopping at Ballajura station during peak, reducing to four trains per hour outside peak.
-A journey to Perth station is expected to take 21 minutes.
-Feeder bus routes will serve the surrounding area.
+During peak, trains stop at Ballajura station every twelve minutes in each direction, increasing to every fifteen minutes off-peak and on weekends and public holidays.
+At night, trains are half-hourly or hourly.
+A journey to Perth station takes 21 minutes.
+Feeder bus routes serve the surrounding area.